 In keeping with the business atmosphere of Institute & Expo, all booth personnel shall wear acceptable business attire – casual or otherwise such as corporate identity uniforms.
 Attendees should dress in business casual attire.
 Sturdy, safe shoes should be worn by all individuals.
 Set Up and Tear Down on the Show floor is considered an active construction zone and for your safety, open‐toed shoes (sandals, flip‐ flops, etc.) are NOT permitted.

 Admittance for members into all official show events and functions is granted through the use of an official show badge and applicable tickets.
 Your badge must be worn in a visible location at all times.
 Badges may not be given to other individuals or resold.
 All badged individuals must be at least 18 years of age.

 – If someone’s badge has been misspelled or needs corrections to other data in their record, this may be done at no charge at Registration.
 The original badge must be exchanged for the corrected badge.

 – In the event you lose or forget your badge, there will be a $50 Reprint Fee for a replacement badge.
 To have a replacement badge printed please go to registration with your identification, and one will be printed for you for the appropriate fee.

 – Registration may be cancelled with the following fees and penalties.
 All cancellations must be made in writing, via email and sent to email@example.com

 .
-Cancellations received on or before Jan 31 are eligible for a full refund less a $100 processing fee.
-Cancellations received between Feb.
-1 and April 9 are eligible for a 50% refund.
-Cancellation received after April 9 are not eligible for a refund.
+Cancellations received on or before June 12 are eligible for a full refund.
+Cancellations received between June 13 and September 4 are eligible for a 50% refund.
+Cancellation received after September 4 are not eligible for a refund.